wanyoro/Library/README.md

 # Library

-### Library is a system used to manage an instituion's Library using books and users
+### Library is a system used to manage an institution's Library using books and users.

 ### Installation.
 Should have Go and Postgres installed